Nature Friend Magazine

 We respect photographers as copyright holders of their work and will secure permission for each photo selected.
 Our policy for photo selections is to send the photographer, a Photo Acceptance Form that spells out the photograph we wish to use and our terms.
 The photographer signs the forms and returns them to us.
 We will then pay on publication and send a complimentary copy along with payment.
 We will return one form to show what the payment is for.Submitting Photos:Photos should be appoximately 8.5 x 11 at 300 ppi, when possible.
 You may send via e-mail saved as a jpeg file on the 10 setting.
 Photos may also be submitted on CD or DVD, but please include a contact print so we can view subjects without needing to load in computer.
 Be sure to include name, address, and phone number with all submissions, and on all hard copies.

-- When we are on a deadline, high resolution images on CD in-house are more valuable than small photos that require ordering.
+- When we are on a deadline, high resolution images in-house are more valuable than small photos that require ordering.

-- We search for photos by paging through a notebook of contact sheets.
+- We search for photos sent on CD by paging through a notebook of contact sheets.
 These are cross-referenced to CDs.
 If contact sheets are not included with your CD, your photos will be reviewed much less frequently.

 - Keep material coming for our on-going needs, including photos with background stories.